West Virginia Mountaineers: Men's golf

-The Mountaineer golf program has reached their first ever top 25 ranking back in the fall semester in 2019 with their top 5 finish at the Gopher invitational hosted by the University of Minnesota.
-In April 2021, they are currently ranked in 76th place according to golf stat.
+The Mountaineer golf program reached their first ever top 25 ranking back in the fall semester in 2019 with their top 5 finish at the Gopher invitational hosted by the University of Minnesota.
+In April 2021, they were ranked in 76th place.

 In 2021, the Mountaineers claimed their third straight Mountaineer Invitational victory on April 13.
 During that same event, Mark Goetz won the individual tournament with a score of -12 (70-69-65).